jadebustos/digital-cv/README.md

 - 🇪🇸 Native
 - 🇬🇧 B2:
-    - Fourth Course of the Official Language School (Salamanca), 2003.
+    - Fourth Course of English at the Official Language School (Salamanca), 2003.
     - First Certificate in English, 2001.

 ## 📞 Contact